ace-bioinformatics/ace-hpc-wiki/docs/getting-started/first-job.md

 title: Submitting Your First Job
 ---

-This tutorial walks you through submitting a simple job to the ACEBDIS HPC Cluster using SLURM.
+This tutorial walks you through submitting a simple job to the ACE HPC Cluster using SLURM.

 ### Step 1: Write a Job Script
 Create a file named `test_job.sh`: